Berkeley County DUI Court Process

 First Offense

-- Other requirements: Alcohol and Drug Safety Action Program (ADSAP), possible community service, and potential Ignition Interlock Device (IID) requirement if BAC was .15 or higher.
+- Other Requirements: You may also be required to complete a Alcohol and Drug Safety Action Program (ADSAP), perform community service, and potentially install an Ignition Interlock Device (IID) on your vehicle.

-A third DUI offense within 10 years is a felony in South Carolina.
+A third DUI offense within ten years is a felony offense in South Carolina:

 Court Programs in Berkeley County